• Skip to primary navigation

 Making tacos with ground burger is a classic.
 I've taken this classic and made it something we eat in our family on a regular basis.

-Any recipe typically calling for ground beef, I substitute for ground venison or ground elk meat.
-We have tons and wild game is so lean so I don't worry about having it on a regular basis.
+For any recipe typically calling for ground beef, I substitute ground venison or ground elk meat.
+We have tons of wild game, which is so lean that I don't worry about having it on a regular basis.

 Soft shell tacos on a plate.